annesophietoutain/aa/helpFile.md

 </p>

 <h2>Current limitations</h2>
-<p>QGIS, Leaflet, OpenLayers, and Mapbox GL JS are all different mapping
+<p>QGIS, OpenLayers, and Leaflet are all different mapping technologies.
-technologies.
 This means that their respective functionality differs in many ways. qgis2web does its best to interpret a QGIS project and to export HTML, Javascript, and CSS to create a web map as close to the QGIS project as possible.</p>
 <p>However, many elements of a QGIS project cannot be reproduced, and many are
-only possible in <em>either</em> Leaflet, OpenLayers, <em>or</em> Mapbox GL JS. qgis2web tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
+only possible in <em>either</em> OpenLayers <em>or</em> Leaflet. qgis2web
+tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
 <ul>
-    <li>in OpenLayers maps, only single rendered points cluster, not
+    <li>in OL3 maps, only single rendered points cluster, not categorized
-        categorized or graduated</li>
+        or graduated</li>
-    <li>line style (dashed/dotted) does not appear in OpenLayers preview, but
+    <li>line style (dashed/dotted) does not appear in OL3 preview, but works in
-        works in export</li>
+        export</li>
     <li>only a single 2.5d layer will render per map</li>
     <li>2.5d layers only appear when zoomed in to building scales</li>
-    <li>attribute filters and abstract export only works in leaflet based
+    <li>Attribute filters and abstract export are currently limited to leaflet exports</li>
-        webmaps</li>
 </ul>

 <h3>Layer options</h3>
 <dl>
     <dt>Popup fields</dt>
         <dd>Specify how each field will be labelled in popups</dd>
-    dt>Popups</dt>
+    <dt>Popups</dt>
         <dd>Specify, whether or not a layer shows a popup on a click.
 If not, the layer is not even clickable</dd>
     <dt>Visible</dt>
         <dd>Select whether the layer will be visible on map load.
 This only